exonum/exonum-doc/src/get-started/create-service.md

 For our Cryptocurrency Tutorial we need two transaction types:

 - Create a new wallet and add some money to it
-- Transfer money between two different wallets
+- Transfer money between two different wallets.

-Service transactions are defined through enum with derive of the `TransactionSet` that automatically assigns transaction IDs based on the declaration order:
+The transaction to create a new wallet (`TxCreateWallet`) contains a name of the user who created this wallet.
+Address of the wallet will be derived from the public key that was used to sign this transaction.

 ```protobuf
 // Transaction type for creating a new wallet.